Augmented Minimax Linear Estimation: Estimating the Average Partial Effect in a Conditionally Linear Outcome Model

 In Table \ref{tab:simu_results}, we compare augmented minimax linear estimation with doubly robust estimators, both using an estimated and an oracle Riesz representer.
-In terms of mean-squared error, our simple AML estimator already performs well relative to the main baseline (i.e., plug-in doubly robust estimation), and the heuristically improved AML+ estimator does better yet.
-Perhaps more surprisingly, our methods sometimes also beat the doubly robust oracle, suggesting that the AML approach has good second order properties that manifest themselves in finite samples.
+In terms of mean-squared error, our simple AML estimator already performs well relative to the main baseline (i.e., plug-in doubly robust estimation), and the AML+ estimator does better yet.
+Perhaps more surprisingly, our methods sometimes also beat the doubly robust oracle, achieving comparable control of bias with a substantial decrease in variance.
+This reduction in variance arises from shrinkage due to the penalty term in \eqref{eq:aml-primal}.
+It costs us little bias then because, although the oracle weights must be large to control bias for all square integrable regression errors $\hm - m$ (i.e., to solve \ref{eq:riesz}), large weights are not necessary to control bias for $\hm - m$ in $\ff$ (i.e., to solve \ref{eq:riesz-sample}).

 In terms of coverage, some of our simulation designs are extremely difficult and all non-oracle estimators have substantial relative bias.
-However, settings 1 and 4, the asymptotics appear to be kicking in and our estimators get close to nominal coverage.
+However, in settings 1 and 4, the asymptotics appear to kick in and our estimators get close to nominal coverage.